ianayl/ship/README.md

 languages and such.
 It's also in it's _extreme infant stages_, and I am a beginner to programming and beginner to C, so bare with me here if I make cringy mistakes.
-A bit of an ambitious project, but I'm hoping to bust my legs into C with this Oproject.
+A bit of an ambitious project, but I'm hoping to bust my legs into C with this project.

 Bit of a bad idea?
 Maybe, but whatever, I'm already here, so I might as well continue it.